erenozer/Mini_FS/README.md

 - Run "make compile", mini_fs executable will be created.

 # How to Run Demo Sequence in Main
-To run the sequence in main and update run_log.txt, use "make run"
+To run the sequence in main and see the logs in run_log.txt, use "make run"

-This will:
+Demo main sequence will:
 - Format the disk.
 - Create a directory.
 - Create/write a file.